50417/EvoSL-Tool/README.md

 $ pip install -r requirements.txt
 ```

-Alternatively, if you wish to install a non-Debian-packaged Python package, create a virtual environment using python3 -m venv path/to/venv.
-Then use path/to/venv/bin/python and path/to/venv/bin/pip.
+Alternatively, create a virtual environment without conda using `python3 -m venv path/to/venv`.
+Then use `path/to/venv/bin/python` and `path/to/venv/bin/pip`.
 Make sure you have python3-full installed.